Online Lottery Pools – What You Need to Know

 Get better winning odds for less money

-Not everyone can afford to buy 50 or 100 lottery tickets at a time.
+Not everyone can afford the lottery ticket prices to purchase 50 or 100 lottery tickets at a time.
 Online lottery pools are a way of getting better odds of winning, without having to spend a small fortune on tickets.

 Yes, you would have to split the money amongst all the members of the pool when you win, but think of it this way: Is it better to have a small share of a big lump sum, than to have a whole lotta nothing.